 Grace Dorong, Founder and Executive Director, Roots of Generation, emphasized the urgent need for fast, accessible, and community-driven support for displaced populations, who often face multiple displacements and delays in critical aid.
 Highlighting the inefficiency of bureaucratic systems, she shared an example of an 18-hour delay for a rescue team during a crisis.
 She advocated for blended financing and local, community-engaged approaches to ensure resources reach affected populations effectively.

 Prabin Man Singh, Pakriti Resources Centre, highlighted the need for innovative financing to address funding gaps, noting that while economies with developed capital markets and private sector readiness can generate such financing, these conditions are often absent in vulnerable countries.
-He added it is challenging to attract private capital for adaptation projects, and called for stronger engagement from Multilateral Development Banks in promoting innovative financing for adaptation.
+He added it is challenging to attract private capital for adaptation projects, and called for stronger engagement from multilateral development banks (MDBs) in promoting innovative financing for adaptation.

-Closing the event, Gernot Laganda, WFP, noted how the event debunked multiple myths about climate action and finance in conflict-affected countries: a) rather than climate action finance being too difficult in these countries, communities are implementing these solutions; b) rather than finance being poorly spent in these countries, it goes a long way when it is put in the hands of the most vulnerable people, who are “the best custodians of climate finance”; and c) rather than dealing with other issues first, such as conflict and economic problems, dealing with climate change impacts can help address conflict and economic shocks.
+Closing the event, Gernot Laganda, World Food Programme (WFP), noted how the event debunked multiple myths about climate action and finance in conflict-affected countries: a) rather than climate action finance being too difficult in these countries, communities are implementing solutions; b) rather than finance being poorly spent in these countries, it goes a long way when placed in the hands of the most vulnerable people, who are “the best custodians of climate finance”; and c) rather than dealing with other issues first, such as conflict and economic problems, dealing with climate change impacts can help address conflict and economic shocks.

 Organizers: WFP, OCHA, UNICEF, UNDRR, and the Food and Agriculture Organization of the United Nations (FAO)